opbeat/opbeat-js/README.md

       orgId: '<org id>', // Your Opbeat org id
       appId: '<app id>', // Your Opbeat app id
       libraryPathPattern: '(node_modules|bower_components|webpack)', // Regex pattern used to determine whether a file is a library file or not.
-      angularAppName: '' // The name of the angular app, if booted manually })
+      angularAppName: '' // The name of the angular app, if booted manually,
+      performance: {
+        enableStackFrames: true/false // Toggles whether stack frames should be generated for traces }
+    })

     // Optional: Pass user data to the reported exceptions